BladeScraper-Designs/Horus-X10S-OpenTX/README.md

 # Disclaimer
 This repository is provided without any implied warranty, service, or guarantee.
 It is simply a place for me to share my Horus' setup, models, and settings.
-I am not responsible for loss, damage, or injury caused by improper use of the files in this repository.
+I am not responsible for loss, damage, or injury caused by the use of files in this repository.